Lost in the Ozone

-Lost in the Ozone is an album by American country band Commander Cody and His Lost Planet Airmen.
-Their first album, it was released in 1971. it contains their hit cover version of "Hot Rod Lincoln" as well as the band's live staples "Lost in the Ozone" and "Seeds and Stems (Again)".
+Lost in the Ozone is the debut album album by American country rock band Commander Cody and His Lost Planet Airmen, released in November of 1971.
+It contains their hit cover version of "Hot Rod Lincoln" as well as the band's live staples "Lost in the Ozone" and "Seeds and Stems (Again)".

 Critical reception

 On AllMusic, Jana Pendragon said, "This is the monumental debut by one of insurgent country's pioneer bands.
 Playing with electric instruments, including the all important steel and fiddle, and a good dose of irreverence allowed the band to adhere to their own agenda.
 This first release was only a taste of the things to come."

 Robert Christgau said, "Cody takes the country-rock idea that good old boys form a secret counterculture to bleary new heights.
 Uprooted bozos who handle fast cars and hot music (or vice versa) a lot better than wimmin and booze, they're half at home in every renegade country tradition, rockabilly and Western swing and white boogie-woogie."